Treblinka extermination camp: Day of the revolt and survivors

 The uprising was launched on the hot summer day of 2 August 1943 (Monday, a regular day of rest from gassing), when a group of Germans and 40 Ukrainians drove off to the River Bug to swim.
 The conspirators silently unlocked the door to the arsenal near the train tracks, with a key that had been duplicated earlier.
 They had stolen 20–25 rifles, 20 hand grenades, and several pistols, and delivered them in a cart to the gravel work detail.
 At 3:45 p.m., 700 Jews launched an insurgency that lasted for 30 minutes.
 They set buildings ablaze, exploded a tank of petrol, and set fire to the surrounding structures.
 A group of armed Jews attacked the main gate, and others attempted to climb the fence.
 Machine-gun fire from about 25 Germans and 60 Ukrainian Trawnikis resulted in near-total slaughter.
 Lajcher was killed along with most of the insurgents.
 About 200 Jews escaped from the camp.
 Half of them were killed after a chase in cars and on horses.
-The Jews did not cut the phone wires, and Stangl called in hundreds of German reinforcements, who arrived from four different towns and set up roadblocks along the way.
+The Jews did not cut the phone wires, and Stangl called in hundreds of German reinforcements, who arrived from four towns and set up roadblocks along the way.
 Partisans of the Armia Krajowa (Polish: Home Army) transported some of the surviving escapees across the river and others like Sperling ran 30 km and were then helped and fed by Polish villagers.
 Of those who broke through, around 70 are known to have survived until the end of the war, including the future authors of published Treblinka memoirs: Richard Glazar, Chil Rajchman, Jankiel Wiernik, and Samuel Willenberg.

 Among the Jewish prisoners who escaped after setting fire to the camp, there were two 19-year-olds, Samuel Willenberg and Kalman Taigman, who had both arrived in 1942 and had been forced to work there under the threat of death.
 Taigman died in 2012 and Willenberg in 2016.
 Taigman stated of his experience, "It was hell, absolutely hell.
 A normal man cannot imagine how a living person could have lived through it – killers, natural-born killers, who without a trace of remorse just murdered every little thing."
 Willenberg and Taigman emigrated to Israel after the war and devoted their last years to retelling the story of Treblinka.
 Escapees Hershl Sperling and Richard Glazar both suffered from survivor guilt syndrome and eventually killed themselves.
 Chaim Sztajer, who was 34 at the time of the uprising, had survived 11 months as a Sonderkommando in Treblinka II and was instrumental in the coordination of the uprising between the two camps.
 Following his escape in the uprising, Sztajer survived for over a year in the forest before the liberation of Poland.
 Following the war, he migrated to Israel and then to Melbourne, Australia where later in life he constructed from memory a model of Treblinka which is currently displayed at the Jewish Holocaust Centre in Melbourne.